+AD: This post was sponsored by Barbour.
 Imagine this: I’m standing on the edge of a landslip.
 It could be anywhere but — without a doubt — this is stereotypical Scotland.
 From where I am above the slopes and scree, huge cliffs tower to my left.
 Hills roll to the right.
-Drumlins disappear before me.Continue reading “Behind the scenes with Barbour
+Drumlins disappear before me.Continue reading “Behind the scenes with Barbour”

 When you tell folk that you are spending the summer in Scotland, they frequently utter that ‘oh right’ or ‘hmmm’ murmur that basically translates as, ‘Good luck with the weather.’
 However, when you manage to sneak in that you’re actually heading to Arisaig, they nod and know exactly why.
-If you have ever visited the isolated west coast village of Arisaig, you’ll have fallen in love. … Continue reading A postcard from… Arisaig
+If you have ever visited the isolatedContinue reading “A postcard from… Arisaig”

 These walks won’t get your muscles defined, nor will they give you vertigo.
-Instead, these are four of my favourite wanders in different areas of Glasgow and the West, from city to coast.
+Instead, these are four of my favourite wanders in different areas of Glasgow and the west, from city to coast.
 Alongside each stroll, I’ve suggested an eatery (because we all know that’s the best reward after a day of exploring!)

 If I could travel north every weekend, I would.
 And if I could choose, I’d go to Camusdarach beach, between the small settlements of Arisaig and Mallaig.